Study: Lipedema and obesity

 What was investigated?

-The most important findings at a glance:
+Key findings at a glance:

 Enlarged fat cells – even without being overweight

-Chronic inflammation in fatty tissue
+Chronic inflammation in adipose tissue

 Conclusion: Lipedema fat is an "inflammatory" fat – even in slim women.